mudragada/twilioSMS/README.md

 ## twilioSMS

 #### Features
+ - You don't have to store/share the data outside of our local.
  - Can send a media url along with text message.
- - Can break text message post 160 characters
+ - Can break text message post 160 characters.
- - Any format of phone number given will be cleaned up
+ - Any format of phone number given will be cleaned up.
- - Bulk SMS services using Twilio
+ - SMS services using Twilio.

+#### Pre-Requisites
+ - A Twilio Upgraded account
+ - Money (balance to be used)
+ - Python version >= 3.6.2
+ - pip install twilio, re, getopt, logging

 #### Usage
 ```